 The changes in Civil Service Commission policies and Executive Order 10450 affected millions of American employees, whether or not they were federally employed.
 Johnson estimates that “as many as five thousand suspected gay or lesbian employees may have lost their jobs with the federal government during the early days of the Cold War.”
 The use of the term “security risk” to describe firings means that arriving at a precise figure is nearly impossible since, while this term was applied almost exclusively to gay men and lesbians, it also included other types of “undesirable” employees.
 Many employees preemptively resigned when news reached them about an investigation into their sexuality, and no figures were kept about how many of these apparently voluntary separations resulted from impending charges of homosexuality.
 Finally, the estimate of five thousand federal employees does not take into account the individuals who were never hired because their pre-employment background checks raised suspicions about their sexuality, or the number of individuals who did not even apply for federal jobs for fear of having their homosexuality discovered.

-However longtime Government policy to fire overt homosexuals remains unchanged under the policy that their conduct tends to discredit the Federal service.
+At that time the Government policy to fire overt homosexuals remained unchanged under the policy that their conduct tends to discredit the Federal service.
 Known homosexuals would probably be ousted before the could be retired on either physical or mental disabilities.

-Fired employees, however, had the year following their dismissal to file for disability retirement, and several sex deviates have taken advantage of this provision.
+Fired employees, Kluttz stated, had the year following their dismissal to file for disability retirement, and “several sex deviates have taken advantage of this provision”.